 Talent resuspending the yeast by pipetting and inverting the tube.

 Add 0.5 milliliters of induced yeast to each pair of the outlet wells and leave the inlet wells empty [1].
 After assembling the fluidics interface to the microchannel plate, set the fluid to HBSS@37degC and shear to 5 dynes per square centimeter.
 Activate the outlet columns 2, 4, 6, and 8 to pump liquid towards the inlets [2].
 Authors: How would you like JoVE’s voice-over talent to pronounce HBSS@37degC?
+H-B-S-S at 37 degrees Celsius

-Talent adding resuspended yeat to outlet wells.
+Talent adding resuspended yeast to outlet wells.

 SCREEN: Fluid option and shear pressure being set, and columns being activated.